Thoughts on the different ENNEAGRAM Types

 Our defence mechanisms are not ‘nice’ at all even though we may perceive some of them charming or eloquent.
 Limitation means that you are hiding the greatness of WHO YOU TRULY ARE behind layers of deceit, a persona that was created in response to a scary world when you were a child.
 Who you are is much greater than your false identity.

-Personally, I would like to challenge you to shed off some layers of your fear based limitations by taking an honest look at your thinking patters and behaviours.
+I am an ENG8, so I would like to ‘challenge’ you to shed off some layers of your fear based limitations by taking an honest look at your thinking patters and behaviours.
 So you can become the magnificent human being of who you are at your higher octaves!

 First of all, it seems to me that people who belong to the same TRIADs tend to display some similar characteristics.
 For example,

 the IMAGE TRIAD (2,3,4) often create false image of themselves and their whole defence mechanisms revolves around maintaining that false image, just like in a theatre, the played is like a monologue and played by only one character.

 The HEAD TRIAD (5,6,7) are often called the ‘HEAD’ or ‘FEAR’ TRIAD because they try and sort everything out in their heads.
 They think all the time and hope that their thinking will swish all their fears – sometimes paranoia – away. 🙂 They are often completely consumed by the object of their fear which is their fixation, e.g. health.
 They are often obsessed with one topic and cannot let it go.

 The INSTINCTUAL TRIAD (8,9,1) has issues with their anger and frustration, as well as they often dissociate from themselves.
 They often believe that in some way they are ‘above’ the world and they can control it.